BlueBrain/Currentscape/README.rst

 Support
 =======

 We are providing support on `Gitter <https://gitter.im/BlueBrain/Currentscape>`_.
-We suggest you create tickets on the `Github issue tracker <https://github.com/BlueBrain/Currentscape/issues>`_ for suggestions, or problems you encounter while using the software.
+We suggest you create tickets on the `Github issue tracker <https://github.com/BlueBrain/Currentscape/issues>`_ in case you encounter problems while using the software or if you have some suggestions.

 Main dependencies
 =================